 Corn oil ester in tap water mixtures have been investigated for development of phase change materials (PCMs) as thermal energy storages that can be applied for food temperature refrigeration systems.
 DSC and T-history thermal analyses were applied in the investigation and it has been found that the water-based mixtures contain 5% up to 35% corn-oil ester have freezing temperatures -3.5 °C to -27 °C respectively.
-The investigation also found that the PCM candidates at test conditions have minimum or even no or negligible degree of super-cooling.
-Additionally, corn-oil ester and water solutions offer a continuous supply and cheaper option compared with fatty acid esters that has been frequently used for below 0 °C applications.
-Corn oil ester showed no corrosive behaviour and is non-toxic as well.
+The investigation also found that the PCM candidates at test conditions have minimum or even without regree of super-cooling.
+Additionally, corn-oil ester and water solutions offer a continuous supply and cheaper regreated with fatty acid esters that regreated for below 0 °C applications is possible behavior as well as non-toxic.
 These make the mixture of corn oil ester and water become applicable as low cost novel PCMs for food refrigeration applications.